dzeke/ColoradoRiverCollaborate/ColoradoRiverExtremeLowFlowScenariosAll/README.md

-# Colorado River Extreme Low Inflows
+# Colorado River Extreme Low Flow Scenarios All

 This document compiles and compares scenarios of extreme low Coloardo River inflows used in 6 different prior studies.
-The purpose is to compare the inflow scenarios across a variety of studies that used river flow as an operations criteria.
+The purpose is to compare the inflow scenarios across the studies that used river flow as an operations criteria.

-The data for this comparision are located in the Excel file **ColoradoRiverExtremeFlowScenarios.xlsx**.
+The data for this comparision are located in the Excel file **ColoradoRiverExtremeLowFlowFlowScenarios.xlsx**.

-A line segment plot shows the range of extreme low inflows used in each study.
+A line segment plot shows the range of extreme low flows used in each study.
+The figure additionally shows the strategy used to stabilize reservoir storage for each study.

 The studies are:
     A.